damikun/trouble-training/Doc/Identity.md

 **IdentityServer** will help you to define how your clinets *(Web,Mobile,External)* access the protected APIs and how user identity *(Name,Email,Profileinfo)* is managed, stored and accesed in centalised way for all internal and external services that needs to comunicate and use your system.

+> &#10240;
+>**Note** The Identity Server is not primarily designed for user management, but can be connected to the ASPNet User Store.
+> &#10240;

 IdentityServer helps you to:
-- Extend NetCore identity
+- Integrate witn NetCore user identity
 - Integrate IdentityServer `OpenId` and `Oauth` to NetCore App
 - Issue tokens
 - Secure WebAPIs and protect your resources
 - Store identity data to Entity Framework (EF Integration)
 - Provide tooling for BFF pattern
 - Secure Frontend comunication over revers proxy
-- Manage identiy users/clients/resources
+- Manage identiy clients/resources
 etc...

 You can read more under official documentation: